jrom876/bash_env_setup.sh/README.md

 2. to allow the sysadmin to setup new Raspian and Jetson Nano systems with all the dependencies and latest security features, as well as a wide range of other useful packages like nginx, ssh, netstat, nautilus, and vnc

-These scripts setup the Linux/Unix terminal environment for:
+These scripts setup the Linux/Unix terminal environment with:

-      fast navigation between system directories and files

-      automated code compilation and execution
+      automated code compilation, test and execution

-      automated dependency installation
+      automated dependency installation for new system configurations

       local system and network interrogation

+      custom functions for fast navigation between system directories and files

+      custom utilities for crash dumps, coooling fans, etc.

+      custom file writer functions for ultra-fast file retrieval

       simplified sw package updates, upgrades, repairs, and installations

       simplified remote network and traceroute evaluation

+      and much more

 There is also lots of useful information about networking, ssh, and many other topics included in the script.